 Swamy et al., 2022).
 This assumptions falls short in many scenarios, especially when the student operates in a partially observable setting.
 In such cases, the student could easily struggle to infer the teacher's behavior based on its own partial observability.
 Hence, multiple methods proposed to augment the teacher distillation objective with a student RL objective (Weihs et al., 2021; Nguyen et al., 2023; Shenfeld et al., 2023; Radosavovic et al., 2024).
-These methods introduce different ways to balance the imitation and reinforcement learning terms, either using fixed trade-off coefficients (Nguyen et al., 2023), a fixed schedule (Radosavovic et al., 2024), or some elaborate heuristic (Weihs et al., 2021; Shenfeld et al., 2023).
+These methods introduce different ways to balance the imitation and RL terms, either using fixed trade-off coefficients (Nguyen et al., 2023), a fixed schedule (Radosavovic et al., 2024), or some elaborate heuristic (Weihs et al., 2021; Shenfeld et al., 2023).
 Similarly, Walsman et al. (2022) jointly train two separate policies besides the teacher: a follower, which learns to follow the teacher, and an explorer, which maximizes environmental rewards using the follower's value function for reward shaping.
 Alternatively, in an off-policy setting, the agent can directly optimize the student policy with RL using interactions collected by rolling out the teacher to facilitate exploration (Chane-Sane et al., 2024).
 In contrast to these methods which focus on guiding the student exploration, we approach the challenge of asymmetric learning by regularizing the teacher policy.
 A similar concept have been explored for multi-agent self-play (Hamade et al., 2024) and student-teacher training (Warrington et al., 2021; Fu et al., 2022).
 Namely, Warrington et al. (2021) propose exposing the teacher training to student rollouts to ground the behaviors learnt by the teacher.
 Fu et al. (2022); He et al. (2024) learn a unified student-teacher policy and two separate encoders which are encouraged to extract similar features.
+In the context of generative models, Bachman & Precup (2015) proposes to jointly optimize a primary policy and a guide policy to reconstruct image regions.
 Our approach augments the teacher loss by adding a loss that penalizes confident actions in areas where the teacher-student discrepancy is high.
 Additionally, we modify the teacher's reward to discourage visiting states where the student struggles to infer teacher actions.

-7 CONCLUSION
+7 Conclusion